Is Dermaplaning Good for Wrinkles?

 Fort Lauderdale note

-If you live near Las Olas, Victoria Park, Rio Vista, Flagler Village, or along A1A, you deal with strong sun, heat, and humidity.
-Those factors can leave skin looking dehydrated on the surface even when it feels oily.
-Dermaplaning can help by smoothing the top layer, but you still need the right hydration and sun protection after.
+If you spend a lot of time around Las Olas, Victoria Park, Rio Vista, Flagler Village, or along A1A, your skin is dealing with strong sun, heat, and humidity on a regular basis.
+That can leave skin looking dehydrated on the surface even when it feels oily.
+Dermaplaning can help smooth the top layer, but I still recommend the right hydration and sun protection afterward.

 Immediate vs. Long-Term Results Timeline